Joanna Coles: Early life

-Joanna Coles was born in Otley, West Yorkshire in 1962.
-Her mother was a medical social worker and her father was a teacher.
+Joanna Coles was born in Otley, West Yorkshire, England, in 1962.
+Her mother was a medical social worker and her father a teacher.
 Much of her family still resides in Yorkshire.

 In 1972 at the age of 10, Coles had her first article published in the children's section of the Yorkshire Post.

-She attended Prince Henry's Grammar School, Otley, the University of East Anglia and graduated with a degree in English and American Literature.
+She attended Prince Henry's Grammar School, Otley and the University of East Anglia where she graduated with a degree in English and American Literature.

+Career

-Journalism career
+Journalism

-Joanna Coles began her career in 1984 on The Spectator.
+Joanna Coles began her journalism career in 1984 on The Spectator.
 In 1987, she started work as a reporter for The Daily Telegraph, before moving to the staff at The Guardian in 1989.
-In 1993, so co-created, wrote and presented BBC Radio 4's "Mediumwave," a live weekly radio show about the media; and wrote and presented Late Media, the TV version on BBC2.
+In 1993, she co-created, wrote and presented BBC Radio 4's "Mediumwave," a live weekly radio show about the media; and wrote and presented Late Media, the TV version on BBC2.